imAraam/Tennis-Scoreboard/README.md

 ## App Description

 This is a tennis point scoring system built with ReactJS.
+It has 2 child components found in the '/src/app_component' directory

 ## Available Scripts